chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 | Antenna                | Antenna upgrade                | $50.00       | 1   |       | Yes      | [eBay](https://www.ebay.com) |
 | u-Green SD Reader      | Flashing eMMC key              | $8.00        |     |       | Yes      | [Amazon](https://www.amazon.com/dp/B0779V61XB) |

+Basic build can run as low as $100 if good priced Nebra, basic 1W hat and 2 surge protectors.
+Or up to $200 if needing to purchase a lot of ancillary or high end components.

 ### The Power of the Sun!